alisiarenard/AlfaPM/replit.md

 # Initiatives Timeline - Project Management Application

 ## Overview
-This project is a web-based application designed to visualize and track team initiatives across sprint timelines.
-It enables users to upload team data, displaying initiatives with their associated story points, sprint allocations, and status information.
-The application supports multiple teams, each accessible via a separate tab, and features a clean, data-focused interface inspired by Linear's minimalist aesthetics and Carbon Design's data visualization principles.
-The core purpose is to provide a clear, scannable overview of project progress and team allocation.
-The application's business vision is to streamline project management and enhance team visibility, offering market potential in organizations seeking efficient, data-driven project tracking.
+This project is a web-based application for visualizing and tracking team initiatives across sprint timelines.
+It allows users to upload team data, displaying initiatives with story points, sprint allocations, and status.
+The application supports multiple teams via separate tabs and features a clean, data-focused interface inspired by Linear and Carbon Design.
+Its core purpose is to provide a clear, scannable overview of project progress and team allocation, aiming to streamline project management and enhance team visibility for efficient, data-driven tracking.

 ## User Preferences
 Preferred communication style: Simple, everyday language.